-Since the regression analysis in Eq.~\eqref{Eq:reg_fut_stock_1} can be performed on any $0 < T_1 \leq 6.5 \textrm{ hours}$ and $0 < T_2 \leq 16.5 \textrm{ hours}$, the adjusted R-squared, $R^2(T_1, T_2)$, of the linear model is considered as a function of $T_1$ and $T_2$.
-By examining available $T_1$ and $T_2$, we can get the overall shape of R-squared.
-Its empirical result is presented in Figure~\ref{Fig:Rsq} which presents R-squared surface as a function of $T_1$ and $T_2$, where AAPL's intraday price process is used for stock volatility, which accounts for approximately 7\% of the S\&P 500 index.
-Data for stock and futures for the estimation of the linear model are for 2019.
+Since the regression analysis in Eq.~\eqref{Eq:reg_fut_stock_1} can be performed for any $0 < T_1 \leq 6.5 \textrm{ hours}$ and $0 < T_2 \leq 16.5 \textrm{ hours}$, the adjusted R-squared value $R^2(T_1, T_2)$, of the linear model is considered a function of $T_1$ and $T_2$.
+By examining the available $T_1$ and $T_2$, we can obtain the overall shape of the R-squared.
+The empirical result is presented in Figure~\ref{Fig:Rsq}, which displays the R-squared surface as a function of $T_1$ and $T_2$.
+This analysis utilizes the intraday price process of AAPL for stock volatility estimation, noting that AAPL constitutes approximately 7\% of the S\&P 500 index.
+The data for stock and futures for the estimation of the linear model are for 2019.

-According to the figure, the best pre-market predictor in terms of R-squared of the Hawkes volatility of AAPL based on E-mini data is Emini's volatility calculated by the information accumulated from approximately 7-8 AM to the market opening time 9:30 AM.
-As a target variable, the AAPL intraday volatilities are best predicted based on the period from market open to around noon.
-More precisely, in this example, the best predictor is the pre-market E-mini Hawkes volatility estimated at the interval of 7:45 AM to 9:30 AM, and the best-predicted period of AAPL intraday volatility is from 9:30 AM to 11:30 AM with the adjusted R-squared of 0.52.
-In summary, the explanatory power of pre-market futures volatility to AAPL volatility increases little by little after the market opens, peaks around 11:30, and gradually decreases over time.
+According to the figure, the best pre-market predictor in terms of the R-squared of the Hawkes volatility of AAPL based on E-mini data is E-mini's volatility, calculated using the information accumulated from approximately 7-8 AM to the market opening time of 9:30 AM.
+As a target variable, the AAPL intraday volatilities are best predicted based on the period from the market openning to around noon.
+More precisely, in this example, the best predictor is the pre-market E-mini Hawkes volatility estimated from the interval between 7:45 AM and 9:30 AM.
+The best-predicted period of the AAPL intraday volatility ranges from 9:30 AM to 11:30 AM, achieving an adjusted R-squared value of 0.52.
+In summary, the explanatory power of the pre-market futures volatility for AAPL volatility increases gradually after the market opens, peaks at around 11:30, and gradually decreases over time.

 For comparison, we conduct the same analysis using the two-scale realized spot variance (TSRSV) \citep{zu2014estimating}.
 We observe the underlying return processes at 1-second intervals.
 From these data, we calculate the subsampled and averaged realized variance using the scale parameter $K$, and adjust for noise effects using the conventional realized variance formula to estimate parameters for both futures and stocks.
 We test various values of the scale parameters, including 5, 10, 20, 30, and 60, and the results are similar.
 Among these, $K=5$ yields the maximum R-squared value of 0.27.
 The best predictor is the TSRSV of futures obtained from from 8:30 AM to 9:30 AM.
 The best-predicted period of AAPL's TSRSV is from 9:30 AM to 10:45 AM.
 To save space, we have omit the R-square surface for the TSRSV; however, the results are similar to those shown in Figure~\ref{Fig:Rsq}.